Near-Equilibrium Propagation training in nonlinear wave systems

 \textit{Discrete variable case.} In the discretized system, the derivation simplifies.
 Define the state vector $s=(\Psi_i,\overline\Psi_i)$ and evolution vector $K=(-\ii \kappa^\beta_i, \ii \overline\kappa^\beta_i)$.
 Using Eq.~\eqref{eq:app_cost_diff2} and $K(s,\theta,\beta)\equiv0$, we find

 Under transposition invariance and the near-equilibrium condition, which now have the compact form

 and using again $K(s,\theta,\beta)\equiv0$, we obtain

 \textit{Appendix B: Additional Simulation Results.} \textit{XOR task.} Figure~\ref{fig:app_xor_app}(a)–(c) shows XOR training on the same 9-node architecture as in the main text, but with optimization limited to the potential $V$.
 Pump weights $w$ are fixed near optimal ($w_2=1$, $w_6=-0.75$), serving as static input encoding.
 Even under this restriction, the network minimizes loss and reproduces correct outputs, confirming that proper input encoding via $w$ enables $V$-only training, though convergence saturates earlier and performance is less stable than with both $V$ and $w$ optimized.
 Figure~\ref{fig:app_xor_app}(d)–(f) presents a reduced 7-node network with asymmetric input placement (sites 1 and 3) and output at site 5, where both $V$ and $w$ are trained.
 Results show that spatial symmetry of inputs is unnecessary—the network still performs the XOR mapping under asymmetric geometry.
 This illustrates NEP’s robustness to architectural variation.

 \textit{MNIST task.} Figure~\ref{fig:app_mnist_10} presents classification of the MNIST (10-digits) dataset using a $5\times50$ polariton grid with ten $5\times5$ input cells and ten output nodes.
-Training both $V$ and $w$ yields $\approx80\%$ test accuracy, confirming feasibility for 10-class problems.
-Training only $V$ reaches $\approx53\%$, still demonstrating purely optical optimization.
-Figure~\ref{fig:app_mnist-g} shows the effect of nonlinearity $g$: moderate $g=0.01$ $\left(\frac{g|\Psi|^2}{\gamma}\sim1\right)$ gives the best accuracy and stability, while larger $g$ destabilizes learning, highlighting the need for careful nonlinearity tuning in quantum systems.
+Training both $V$ and $w$ yields $\approx80\%$ test accuracy, while training only $V$ reduces accuracy to $\approx53\%$, still demonstrating purely optical optimization.